raas-dev/configent/README.md

 The shims are available in non-interactive sessions, while `~/.aliases` is sourced only in terminals where STDIN (effectively keyboard) is present.

-💡: Use alias `d` as a generic shortcut for starting a `docker` container, when the current working directory has `Dockerfile` present.
+💡: Use alias `d` as a generic shortcut for starting a `docker` container when the current working directory has `Dockerfile` present.
 After container has been started, the host-container mapped ports are output.

+💡: Use alias `n` for running Docker containers for binaries not installed on the host system by building ad-hoc images with [Nixery](https://nixery.dev/).

 ### macOS